 Method of administration, a.k.a. the way you take your medications, can make a big difference in how it works.
 It can affect how much of it is absorbed by the body and how quickly it takes effect.
-The most effective form of suboxone is film strips that are dissolved under the tongue.
-These enable more of the buprenorphine/naloxone combination to get into your system than the oral suboxone pills would.
+The most effective form of suboxone is film strips dissolved under the tongue.
+These enable more buprenorphine/naloxone combinations to get into your system than the oral suboxone pills would.
 This is because when swallowed, suboxone (or any other medication for that matter) must go through the digestive system.
-The stomach is a very hostile place for medications and gastric juices can destroy a drug before it has a chance to enter the bloodstream.
+The stomach is a very hostile place for medications and gastric juices can destroy a drug before it can enter the bloodstream.

-If you are using the sublingual version of suboxone, you can ensure that you get as much of it into your system as possible by allowing it to dissolve completely before swallowing.
+Suppose you are using the sublingual version of suboxone.
+In that case, you can ensure that you get as much into your system as possible by allowing it to dissolve completely before swallowing.
 Remember those unfriendly stomach juices we mentioned earlier?
-Swallowing your suboxone before it’s properly absorbed forces the medication to go through the digestive system, thoroughly undoing any benefit of using the oral strips.
-Pro tip: Lean your head forward while you’re waiting for the film strip to dissolve.
-That way you won’t accidentally swallow any suboxone along with your saliva.
+Swallowing your suboxone before it’s adequately absorbed forces the medication to go through the digestive system, thoroughly undoing any benefit of using the oral strips.
+Pro tip: Lean your head forward while waiting for the film strip to dissolve.
+That way, you won’t accidentally swallow any suboxone along with your saliva.

-To maximize the effect of suboxone, it’s best to keep your tongue flat against the base of your mouth which requires keeping your mouth closed the entire time.
-Chewing or even talking while taking suboxone can dislodge the film strip before it’s finished dissolving under the tongue.
+To maximize the effect of suboxone, it’s best to keep your tongue flat against the base of your mouth, which requires keeping your mouth closed the entire time.
+Chewing or even talking while taking suboxone can dislodge the film strip before it dissolves under the tongue.
 If this happens, you’ll end up swallowing some (which we previously mentioned as something you want to avoid doing).
 Fortunately, suboxone strips only take between 5 to 10 minutes to dissolve.

 - Don’t smoke, eat, or drink 15 minutes before or after